 Unh, unh,

-rolling stones once,
+rolling stones once,now inertia

 at the bottom of an hour glass.